-- To evaluate efficacy as measured by Time to Progression (TTP) - To evaluate PFS following subsequent anticancer treatment (PFS2) - To evaluate Disease Control Rate (DCR) - To evaluate potential genomic and/or other biomarkers that may correlate with treatment outcome to zolbetuximab and mFOLFOX6. - To evaluate Health Resource Utilization (HRU)
+- To evaluate efficacy as measured by Time to Progression (TTP) - To evaluate PFS following subsequent anticancer treatment (PFS2) - To evaluate Disease Control Rate (DCR) - To evaluate potential genomic and/or other biomarkers that may correlate with treatment outcome to zolbetuximab and mFOLFOX6.
+(NOTE: Genomic and exploratory biomarker testing will not be performed on samples from subjects in China.) - To evaluate Health Resource Utilization (HRU)